 Apart from Wolfson Hall, student residences are all within walking distance.
-The SRC run a free Campus to Halls minibus service, Monday to Friday evenings during term-time.
+The SRC run a free Campus to Halls minibus service, Monday-Friday mornings and evenings during term-time.

 If you need to take public transport in Glasgow, a single journey on the underground costs £1.40.
 A bus journey from campus to the city centre costs about £1.40.

 If you live a distance away from the university, the cost of a Zone Card for use on all forms of public transport starts from £696 per year.
-You can also buy a Zonecard for one week, four weeks or ten weeks.
+You can also buy a Zonecard for 1 week, 4 weeks or 10 weeks.

-For travelling outside Glasgow, you could buy a 16-25 Railcard for £28 per year or a Young Person’s Coach Card for £10 per year and reduce the cost of most UK travel by up to 1/3.
-Anyone between 16 and 25 (or mature students aged 26 or over and in full time education) can apply for these cards.
+For travelling outside Glasgow, you could buy a 16-25 Railcard for £30 per year or a Young Person’s Coach Card for £10 per year and reduce the cost of most UK travel by up to 1/3.
+Anyone between 16 and 25 (or students aged 26 or over and in full-time education) can apply for these cards.

 If you prefer to fly, check EasyJet and Ryanair for good deals, but remember Ryanair fly from Prestwick and not Glasgow International Airport.

 Books and stationery

 Allow at least £300 per year for books and rather than immediately buying everything new, look out for opportunities to buy second hand books.
 Your departmental notice board is a good place to start as well as the SRC Second Hand Bookshop in the John McIntyre Building.
-You can search their stock online at the link above.
+You can search their stock online.
 Remember that you will have to pay for your own stationery and photocopying.